5 Local Experience Gift Ideas That You can Give to Your Next Birthday Kid

 Would your kid rather be part of the action?
 Sign them up for their favorite sport!

-A great one-time “athletic” idea is a trampoline park.
+A great one-time “athletic” idea is a trampoline park or indoor playground.

 5 – Summer or Day Camp

 This is a gift that will have Mom and Dad thanking you, too.
 (Or if you’re Mom or Dad, here’s your top gift idea!)

 Camps are great ways for kids to explore their interests without making a big commitment.
 Many of the places already mentioned offer day camps and if you want to learn more about other upcoming summer camp programs, you won’t want to miss the Summer Camp Fair at the KROC center.